Building and deploying a simple PHP application using GitHub Actions

 remote_key: ${{ secrets.DEPLOY_KEY }}

-This job uses the needs property, so it depends on the build job.
-Firstly, we download the previously uploaded artifact from the previous job and subsequently upload it to our web server root.
-Indeed, on a typical Apache/NGINX server, the virtual host root will be located in /var/www/ 1.
+This job uses the needs property, so it depends on the success of the build job.
+First, we download the previously uploaded artifact from the previous job and subsequently upload it to our web server root.
+In our case, we're using an SSH private key rather than a password.
+You can check the rsync deployment repo for more options.

 Notice that some values are stored in the secrets variable, these are configured in the repository settings.